 After a motorcycle accident, do not admit fault, and avoid saying anything that could imply fault.
 You don’t want to do anything that could jeopardize your case.
 Don’t delay filing your claim, and let your motorcycle accident lawyer negotiate with the at-fault driver’s insurance company on your behalf.
 It’s important to remain at the scene, call law enforcement, and seek medical care.
 Neglecting to follow proper steps after an accident can result in losing the compensation you’re owed.

 In Missouri, accident victims have five years to file an injury claim after the date of their accident.
 This strict deadline must be followed to ensure you qualify to receive compensation for damages or injuries sustained in the crash.
 Exceptions to this rule include discovering an injury after the fact or if the victim in the accident is a minor.
+Call a trusted lawyer to ensure you file on time and get the full compensation you deserve for your damages.

-Our team understands the complexities associated with motorcycle accidents, and we’re committed to fighting for your right to fair compensation for medical bills, lost wages, damages, and pain and suffering.
+If you were hurt along the Flint Hills Scenic Byway or elsewhere in Jackson County, our team understands the complexities associated with motorcycle accidents, and we’re committed to fighting for your right to fair compensation for medical bills, lost wages, damages, and pain and suffering.
 Time is crucial in accident injury cases, so don’t wait to call an experienced motorcycle accident lawyer.

-Contact us today to schedule a consultation, during which we can review the details of your case and provide you with a path forward.
+Contact us today to schedule a free consultation, during which we can review the details of your case and provide you with a path forward.